What is the best way to absorb vitamin D?

 Vitamin D from the sun is the best way to attain your vitamin D, but there are a couple of points that can affect your vitamin D absorption.

-The sun's rays are the strongest between 10 am and 2 pm.
-Sunshine is also more powerful in summer vs. the wintertime.
+The sun’s rays are strongest between 10 am and 2 pm.
+Sunshine is also more powerful in summer vs wintertime.

 The colour of your skin

 Individuals with darker skin need to spend more time in the sun to absorb the same amount of vitamin D as someone with lighter skin.
 This is due to melanin that is in our skin1.
 Melanin gives our skin it’s colour.
 When we have more melanin, our skin is darker.
 This blocks more UV-B rays, therefore blocking the absorption of vitamin D.

 Those who live farther from the equator, the more of an angle the sun’s rays will hit the earth, and the less UV-B rays there will be to reach you, especially during the winter months.

 Do you spend the majority of your time inside working or studying?
 Do you work shift work and need to sleep during the day?
 If this is the case, you may need to consider a vitamin D supplement.
 However, if you work outdoors, you likely have the opportunity to absorb vitamin D through your sun exposure.

 How much skin you expose to the sun

 When we expose our skin to the UV-B rays during a day at the beach in a swimsuit, at the end of the day, the amount of vitamin D absorbed is equivalent to 10,000- 25,000 IU2.
 So, the more skin you expose, the more vitamin D you can absorb.